-She is currently in post-production on MISSING IN BROOKS COUNTY, which premiered at the 2020 Hot Springs Documentary Film Festival where it received the Best Southern Documentary Feature award and has received funding from Perspective Fund, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney and Gini Reticker at Fork Films.
+She just finished work on the feature documentary MISSING IN BROOKS COUNTY, which premiered at the 2020 Hot Springs Documentary Film Festival where it received the Best Southern Documentary Feature award and has received funding from ITVS, Perspective Fund, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney and Gini Reticker at Fork Films.
 The film will screen at DOC NYC 2020 and air on the PBS series Independent Lens in 2021.
-Lisa spent the spring of 2019 on a Fulbright Scholarship in Toronto working on the feature documentary SAFE HAVEN about U.S. war resisters in Canada and finishing the short film SOLEDAD about an asylum case.
+Lisa spent the spring of 2019 on a Fulbright Scholarship in Toronto working on the feature documentary SAFE HAVEN about U.S. war resisters in Canada and the short film SOLEDAD about an asylum case.
 Both films are currently screening at film festivals around the country.

 Lisa is a member of the filmmaker-run distribution company New Day Films.